 2020 marks 75 years since the end of the Second World War.
 To commemorate this important year, the NSW Government is interviewing WWII veterans about their experiences.
 Read our 75th Anniversary Stories.

-Stone cairn raised on a brick base with a low brick pillar to each corner.
-Attached to the brick pillars and Cairn are various brass commemorative plaques.
+Obelisk constructed of stone blocks on a brick base, surrounded by a low fence with a low brick pillar at each corner.
+Attached to the pillars and the obelisk are various brass memorial plaques.

 1st Australian Parachute Battalion 2nd A.I.F.

 Dedicated to all the members who trained and were stationed at this campsite during 1943-1944 [OTU logo]

 To commemorate the commandants of the Officer Training Unit, Scheyville.

 Commandant Brig.
 C.J.
 (Kit) Miles, OAM OTU Service 1967-1969 Died 23.7.03